kevwalsh/carota/_posts/2016-01-01-food-and-drink.md

 ---
 layout: page
 title: Food and drinks
-excerpt: "We've been busy <br /> planning our garden."
+excerpt: "More about this soon."
 #image:
 #  feature: sample-image-1.jpg
 image:
+  svg: bottle.svg
-  icon: bottle.png
+  png: bottle.png
 ---

-We've been busy
+We've been busy over the winter planning our garden, with this party in mind.

+We have a hundred bottles of homemade cider to drink.